samuelsen/Arango-spacetime/README.md

 - `insert.js` the file handling all inserts, mapping the insert data to the spacetime model, then inserting everything to the DB.
 - `rest.api.js` the file handling all communication between Arango and our application.
 Implementing the arangojs package for handling inserts, and querries to the DB.
 - `search.js` handling search inputs and checking values befor passing them to the `rest-api.js`for mapping the search params to an AQL query.
 - `server.js` the server file for the service, the entry point for our application.

-# TODO / in progress